chefbe-dot-net/revision-zero.org/content/dynamic/please-be-kind-with-my-path-callee.md

 In my opinion, ruby itself provides rather poor tools for manipulating paths: `File.join`, `File.dirname`, `File.extname`, etc. Also `Pathname`.
 But it belongs to the standard library, not to the core.
 In addition for some needed refactoring and enhancement, `Pathname` is not a very idomatic way to capture paths, as far as I know.
 In the community, the idiomatic way to capture a path seems to be a String, period.

 The situation is a bit more complicated.
 Stuff could hopefully be slightly improved provided that we have an agreement on how path are to be recognized.
-This post is thus a request for comments about such an agreement!
+My proposal can be summarized as follows:

+> **If you write a library that expects a path argument in its public API, please implement the logic below**

+#<{ruby}{
+  def callee(arg)
+    path   = arg.path    if arg.respond_to?(:path)
+    path ||= arg.to_path if arg.respond_to?(:to_path)
+    path ||= arg.to_str  if arg.respond_to?(:to_str)
+    raise "Invalid path `#{arg}`" unless path

+    # ... do something with path
+  end
+}

+The code above recognizes most instances of current path manipulation libraries, notably `Pathname` under both ruby 1.8.x and 1.9.x.
+This rest of this post explains why I ended up using that particular code, but is in fact a request for an agreement!
+Thanks, callees!

 ## A caller/callee contract...